General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 8.10 The buyer must blame the seller for the defect covered by the warranty without undue delay after he has had the opportunity to inspect the goods and find out the defect, but no later than within the complaint period determined by the length of the warranty period.
 This does not affect Article 8.3 of the OP.

-8.11 The buyer-entrepreneur is obliged to claim all defects of the goods from the seller without undue delay as soon as he learns about the defect of the goods.
+8.11 The buyer-entrepreneur is obliged to claim all defects of the goods from the seller without undue delay, as soon as he learns about the defect of the goods, exclusively in writing.

 8.12 The seller decides on the complaint of the buyer-consumer without undue delay, in complex cases within three working days.
 This period does not include the time appropriate to the type of goods needed for a professional assessment of the defect.
-The buyer-consumer's complaint, including the elimination of the defect, must be settled without undue delay, no later than thirty days from the date of the complaint, unless the seller agrees with the buyer-consumer on a longer period.
-The expiration of this period in vain is considered a material breach of contract.
+The buyer's consumer complaint, including the elimination of the defect, must be settled without undue delay, no later than thirty days from the date of the complaint, unless the seller agrees with the buyer-consumer on a longer period.
+Vain expiration of this period is considered a material breach of contract.

 8.13 For goods sold at a lower purchase price, the seller is not liable for a defect for which a lower purchase price has been agreed.